shaheero699-lang/shaheer-analytics/01-veltrix-revops-intelligence/docs/project_scope.md

 ## Company Overview

-Veltrix AI is a fictional mid-market B2B SaaS company that provides AI-powered revenue operations and customer intelligence software for growing businesses.
+Veltrix AI is a mid-market B2B SaaS company that provides AI-powered revenue operations and customer intelligence software for growing businesses.

 The platform helps organizations manage: